Skip to main content

 I highly suggest starting off your journey by reading The Naked Truth About Self-Publishing. *NOTE: I can no longer find the ebook on Amazon but it is listed for FREE on B&N and Kobo Here.
 Or you can find a used copy of the first edition on places like Amazon and Abebooks.

-Or for a more current book to getting started self-publishing, check out Let's Get Digital: How to Self Publish and Why You Should by David Gaughran.
+For a more current book to getting started self-publishing, check out Let's Get Digital: How to Self Publish and Why You Should by David Gaughran.
 I think it's now a permanent freebie too!

 Self Publishing in 3 parts: